If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 To pair corresponding reads, select the appropriate settings for the data and click Run.
 In this example, the data are paired and merged.

-Antibody Annotator
+NGS Antibody Annotator

 Once the reads are merged, a new document containing the merged reads will be generated (as well as one contained the unmarked ones).
-To run an NGS analysis with the Antibody annotator, select the merged data, click Annotation and select Antibody Annotator in the dropdown.
+To run an NGS analysis with the Antibody annotator, select the merged data, click Annotation and select NGS Antibody Annotator in the dropdown.

 Running a Sanger Analysis with the Antibody Annotator